*Themes are subject to change

 The forum will begin with a plenary session which is open to the public.
 More detail of the panel discussion can be seen here.
-Breakout session that takes place after this plenary session is strictly closed to ticket holders only.
+Breakout sessions that take place after this plenary session are strictly reserved for ticket holders only.

-Receive from the best as we have selected faculty, institutes, centres and industry experts who are most eminent and passionate in their fields.
+Learn from the best, as we have selected faculty, institutes, centres and industry experts who are most eminent and passionate in their fields.

 Tap into the wealth of ideas, fresh perspectives and acquire knowledge from the various keynote topics.

-Delivering the latest in management thinking, you will be equipped with management insights which will enable you to be agile to new opportunities and challenges.
+Absorbing from the latest in management thinking, you will be equipped with management insights which will enable you to be open to new opportunities and challenges.

 Stay competitive in the global marketplace.
 As the business world is constantly changing, learn what would be the best of the trending and imminent business practices for you and your organisation.

 Discover the unexplored.
-Topics that are discussed will steer into unchartered territory of the complex business world, keeping you ahead of the market and generating avenues on what is necessary to acclimatise to the future business strategies.
+The topics discussed will steer through the unchartered territory of the complex business world, keeping you ahead of the market and generating avenues on what is necessary to acclimatise to the future business strategies.

 Expand your network.
 Network with fellow practitioners and executives.